-In terms of economic order, Napoleon was successful in slowing inflation, which is the increase in the price of goods and when it takes more money to purchase a product than it did before.
+In terms of economic order, Napoleon was successful in slowing inflation, which is when the price of goods increases and the value of money decreases.

 The first principle established a reconciliation between the Catholics and the French revolutionaries, who had grown wary of each other throughout the Revolution.
-It also maintained that the Roman Catholic church would be the predominant one of France, but allowed for freedom of religion.
+The second provision also maintained that the Roman Catholic Church would be the predominant church of France but allowed for freedom of religion.
 The Concordat also stipulated that the Pope would lose any and all political control.

-Regarding legal order, Napoleon established the Napoleonic Code of Laws, many of which are still in use today.
-This new code distinguished between various forms of law, such as civil, criminal, family, and property, to name just a few.
-The Napoleonic Code also promoted equality under the law and also made it so that no “secret” laws could be enforced.
+To help reinstate legal order, Napoleon established the Napoleonic Code of Laws.
+This new set of laws distinguished between various forms of law, such as civil, criminal, family, and property, etc. The Napoleonic Code also promoted equality under the law and also made it so that no “secret” laws could be enforced.